mjaniec2013/TerminologyExtractor/README.md

 * NLTK — suite of libraries for symbolic and statistical NLP
 * re — module supporting use of regex
 * os — module providing functions for interacting with the operating system
-* TKInter — Python interface to Tcl/Tk GUI toolkit
+* Tkinter — Python interface to Tcl/Tk GUI toolkit

 ## Setup and usage
 Clone this repo and install the required libraries.
 Run the full script by running `GUI.py` or access each module by running them individually.